-However, as health plans, we are also addressing inequity in health in three key ways:
+However, as health plans, we are also addressing inequity in health in four key ways:

 - Creating and supporting a diverse workforce within our organizations.
 This includes increasing training and education to existing staff, recruiting a diverse workforce, and developing a supportive work environment to help maintain a diverse staff.

 - Increasing access to culturally and linguistically appropriate care.
 We do this through programs such as investment in interpreters; providing materials in other languages to our members; and, creating processes to make is easier for all of our members to take advantage of complaint, grievance, and appeals processes.